How to Update WordPress Automatically and Manually: A Complete Guide

 Hey, I’m Komal.
 I write content that speaks from the heart and makes WordPress work for you.
 Let’s make your ideas come alive!

-WordPress frequently releases updates for a reason—they bring essential security patches, performance enhancements, and new features that can improve your site’s functionality and user experience.
-Whether you’re a business owner, blogger, or WordPress developer, updating your site should be part of your regular maintenance routine.
-But here’s the big question: how do you do it?
-Should you rely on automatic updates, or go the manual route to have more control?
+WordPress frequently releases updates for a reason; they bring essential security patches, performance enhancements, and new features that can improve your site’s functionality and user experience.

-In this guide, we’ll break down both approaches—showing you step-by-step how to update WordPress automatically and manually, along with the pros, cons, and everything you need to know before hitting that “Update” button.
+In this guide, we’ll break down both approaches, showing you step-by-step how to update WordPress automatically and manually, along with the pros, cons, and everything you need to know before hitting that “Update” button.

 Enabling Maintenance Mode During Updates